SchoppHub/Zubr-Class/readme.md

 ## Status: Prototyping

 ## Progreass:
-> Model: Pending
+> Model: Almost done

 > Textures: Pending

-> Ship stats and definitions: Pending
+> Ship stats and definitions: In Progress

-> Integration of sensors: Pending
+> Integration of sensors: In Progress

-> Integration of weapons: Pending
+> Integration of weapons: In Progress